-Examiners may expedite service by ordering abandoned files by telephone.
+Examiners may expedite service by ordering abandoned files by telephone (Ext.
+3180).

-711.05 Letter of Abandonment Received After Application Is Allowed
+711.05 Letter of Abandonment Received After Application Is Allowed [R-23]

-Receipt of a letter of abandonment while an application is allowed, is acknowledged by the Issue and Gazette Branch.
-When the issue fee has been paid and the patent to issue has received its date and number, the abandonment may not be accepted without a showing of the reasons for such a late abandonment.
-Approval of the Commissioner is necessary.
-(See Rule 313.)
-If a letter of abandonment is received after the due date of the issue fee, the Docket Branch prepares and sends the acknowledgment.
+Receipt of a letter of abandonment while an application is allowed, is acknowledged by the

+Issue and Gazette Branch.

+An express abandonment arriving after the issue fee has been paid and the patent to issue has received its date and number will not be accepted without a showing of one of the reasons indicated in Rule 313(b), or else a showing under Rule 183 justifying suspension of Rule 313.

-711.06 Abstracts and Abbreviatures
+711.06 Abstracts, Abbreviatures and Defensive Publications [R-24]